halilxibrahim/ImageAI-App/README.md

 # Text-to-Image AI Mobile App

+__This application allows you to generate images from text using React Native, Expo, React Navigation, and the Hugging Face.js AI model.
+Users can enter the desired text in the text input screen and the application converts this text into an image using an AI model.
+The generated image is displayed in the application.__

+### Video
 https://github.com/halilxibrahim/ImageAI-App/assets/54751699/c096f0c9-ccb9-4402-ac2c-007c890b7d55

-- This application allows you to generate images from text using React Native, Expo, React Navigation, and the Hugging Face.js AI model.
-Users can enter the desired text in the text input screen and the application converts this text into an image using an AI model.
-The generated image is displayed in the application.

 ### Features: